brendalf/vim_course/README.md

 ## Summary

-What is Vim?
-(5 min)
+* What is Vim?
-Why Vim?
-(25 min)
+* Why Vim?
-Integrating with Tmux (15 min)
+* Integrating with Tmux
-Next Steps (5 min)
+* Next Steps
-Q&A (5 min)
+* Q&A

 ## Who am I

-I started learning how to code a long time ago, so I already used a lot of IDEs and Text Editors, like:
+* I started learning how to code a long time ago, so I already used a lot of IDEs and Text Editors, like:
-    - Atom, Sublime, Gedit, Notepad++, Adobe Dreamwave, Visual Studio, Eclipse, IntelliJ IDEA (and variants), Netbeans, CodeBlocks, Brackets, and Visual Studio Code (since the release on 2015).
+> Atom, Sublime, Gedit, Notepad++, Adobe Dreamwave, Visual Studio,
+> Eclipse, IntelliJ IDEA (and variants), Netbeans, CodeBlocks,
+> Brackets, and Visual Studio Code (since the release in 2015).

-I'm a Linux user since 2009.
-    - Two years after starting using Linux I already had lost count of how many times I couldn't exit vim, so I decided to learn more about it.
+* I'm a Linux user since 2009 and after the first two years using it, I already had lost count of how many  times I couldn't exit vim, so I decided  to learn more about it.
-    - Since 2020 I decided to start using vim as my default editor, instead of using just to edit small things.
+* Since 2020 I decided to start using vim as my default editor, instead of using just to edit small things.